lightning-js/blits/docs/plugins/theme.md

 })
 ```

-In the definition above we've specified 3 different themes: `base`, `dark` and `large`.
+In the definition above we've specified 4 different themes: `base`, `dark`, `large` and `highcontrast`.
 The dark and large theme are not complete definitions,
 which means that they will inherit missing values from the base theme.
+The high contrast theme is a so called _variant_ that we can apply on top, to specificy a few specific values on top of a main theme, without the need to redefine everything.

 ## TypeScript Support